Durrës Castle: History

 On 7 April 1939, Albanian patriots fought the Italian invasion of Albania.
 In Durrës, a force of only 360 Albanians, mostly gendarmes and townspeople, led by Abaz Kupi, the commander of the gendarmerie in Durrës, and Mujo Ulqinaku, a marine official, tried to halt the Italian advance.
 Armed only with small arms and three machine guns, they succeeded in keeping the Italians at bay for several hours until a large number of light tanks disembarked from the latter's naval vessels.
 After that, resistance diminished and within five hours the Italian forces had captured the entire city.

 Modern

-In February 2022 it was announced that The Durrës Castle would begin Restoration on the Main Durrës Tower by the EU4Culture Group In Albania.
-This Restoration project is presumed to take 6 Months to Complete and the cost of investment for the project is 675,000 Euros.
-This Project will Conserve and Upgrade the Infrastructure of the Tower and will add a new digital and classic interpretation of the tower and many other things that will go beyond just a regular Infrastructure Repair.
-This Restoration will turn the Durrës Tower into the first heritage interpretation center in Albania.
+In February 2022 it was announced that United Nations Office for Project Services (UNOPS) would begin a restoration project of Durrës Castle, focusing on the main Durrës tower by the EU4Cult Group in Albania.
+This restoration project was presumed to take 6 months to complete, with the cost of investment for the project being 675,000 euros.
+This project planned to conserve and upgrade the infrastructure of the tower, adding new digital and classic interpretations of the tower, as well as other modern advancements to aid in the building as a cultural site.
+This restoration was planned to turn the Durrës tower into the first heritage interpretation center in Albania.